equilibrium-eosdt/eosdt-js/README.md

 Governance methods help manage the system: create proposals to change system parameters, vote on them and stake NUT tokens for voting.
 Methods:
 - `propose` - creates a proposal.
 - `expire` - expires an active proposal.
-- `unexpire` - changes expiration date of an active proposal.
 - `applyChanges` - apply proposed changes (at least 51% of all issued NUT tokens must vote, at least 55% of votes must be positive).
 - `cleanProposal` - remove specified amount of votes from an expired proposal.
 If 0 votes left, removes proposal.
 - `stake` - sends NUT tokens to contract, staking them and allowing to vote on proposals.